December 25, 2008

 It starts with someone who writes an email to a big bunch of people, and then people start responding... to everyone... over and over again.
 The biggest abuse is when someone sends a group email saying something like, "I'm collecting money for John's birthday gift.
 For anyone who wants to contribute $20, let me know and we'll pool together the funds and get a gift certificate to Best Buy."
 Then the Reply to All emails start to pour in with comments like, "Count me in!" or "OK, where do I send the money?" and "Can I give you the money at the party?"
 I don't need to hear all that!
 Your emails don't have any bearing on whether or not I'm going to give $20.
 I'm also not the one collecting the money or buying the gift certificate.
 The proper response in this situation is to reply ONLY to the original sender.
 So why do people feel the need to Reply to All?
 After 15 minutes, my inbox is flooded with pointless, "Count me in!" emails.
 There are 100 examples of this type of abuse.

 You can find some horrible examples of Reply to All failures at work, too.
 Let's say that human resources department sends around a company-wide email about making your health insurance elections online through the company's intranet site.
 Invariably, some idiot manages to Reply to All with "How do you log in?" or something like that.
 Why do I need to see that??
 Why did you send it to EVERYONE in the whole fucking company?!
 If you don't know how to log in, then just respond to the HR person directly and ask them.
 I'm not going to tell you how to log in - I probably don't even know who you are.
 And if you're stupid enough to not know how to log in AND to not know how to properly use Reply and Reply to All functions in email, then I'm certainly not going to help you.
 When this happens, HR should just automatically fire them.
-In fact, they should occasionally send around emails that try to entrap people into improperly using
+In fact, they should occasionally send around emails that try to entrap people into improperly using the Reply to All function, just so we can cull the employee base of people who are too stupid to work for us.

 It's amazing when you see these Reply to All emails and you know the person probably didn't mean to do it, but how does this physically/mentally happen?
 I don't understand it.
 The Reply and Reply to All buttons are two separate selections (albeit, next to one another on Outlook).
 I would think that the natural, default response to an email is to reflexively hit the Reply button (and not the Reply to All button).
 I would think that there are many more Replies to emails when you meant to Reply to All (under appropriate circumstances), but how does it happen the other way around?
 You actually have to go out of your way to hit the Reply to All button.
 On a Blackberry, the Reply selection is the default, and the Reply to All is three wheel clicks away... how do you land there on a big group email?